 In additions to snares, a walk in the countryside will reveal other types of animal traps.
 The two main types of traps you are likely to see are Spring Traps and Cage Traps.

-Gamekeepers have been known to place Fenn traps on a fence post to kill birds of prey.
+Gamekeepers have been known to place Fenn traps on a fence post to kill birds of prey, this is known as a pole trap.

 Body Grip traps are less common than Fenn Traps but keep a look out for them.